drLacheheb/MangaSpider-Man/README.md

 ## 📧 Contact

-For any questions, feedback, or collaboration opportunities, you can reach me on Telegram at [@YacinoLach](https://t.me/YacinoLach).
+For any questions, feedback, or collaboration opportunities, you can reach me on Telegram at <a href="https://t.me/YacinoLach" target="_blank">@YacinoLach</a>.
 I would love to hear from you!

 Feel free to send me a message on Telegram, and I'll be happy to chat with you.
 Let's share our love for manga and discuss anything related to MangaSpider-Man!